bonzini/vrc/README.md

 `pip install --user .` will install an executable called `vrc`.

+## Usage

+Run it in a directory that has a `compile_commands.json` file.

+Documentation coming soon.
+For now, the `help` command and TAB completion are your friends.

 ## Copyright

 vrc is distributed under the GNU General Public License, version 2 or later.